Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Is it harder to sell a vacant home?

-Not always, but vacant homes need strong preparation, pricing, presentation, security, maintenance, and professional marketing so they feel clean, cared for, and easy for buyers to understand.
+Not always.
+Vacant homes can be easier to show, but they still need strong preparation, pricing, presentation, security, maintenance, and professional marketing so they feel clean, cared for, and easy for buyers to understand.

 Should I stage a vacant home?

 Sometimes.
 Staging can help buyers understand room size, furniture placement, flow, and lifestyle.
-It can be especially helpful for luxury homes, large open spaces, or unusual floor plans.
+It can be especially helpful for luxury homes, large open spaces, unusual floor plans, or rooms with an unclear purpose.

 Should utilities stay on in a vacant home?

-Yes, in most cases utilities should remain on for showings, inspections, HVAC comfort, lighting, appliance review, and final walk-through.
+Yes, in most cases.
+Utilities should generally remain on for showings, inspections, HVAC comfort, lighting, appliance review, pool operation, and the final walk-through.

 How do I keep a vacant home secure while selling?

-Security may include lockbox control, alarm monitoring, exterior lighting, regular check-ins, lawn care, mail removal, and making sure doors and windows remain secure.
+Security may include controlled lockbox access, alarm monitoring, exterior lighting, regular property check-ins, lawn care, mail removal, and confirming that doors and windows remain locked and secure.

 Can a vacant home benefit from a pre-listing inspection?

 Yes.
-A pre-listing inspection can help identify issues before the buyer’s inspection, especially if the home is vacant, older, inherited, or has not been lived in recently.
+A pre-listing inspection can help identify issues before the buyer’s inspection, especially when the home is vacant, older, inherited, or has not been occupied recently.

 Ready to Sell a Vacant Home With Confidence?

-If you are selling a vacant home in Frisco, Plano, Preston Hollow, or North Dallas, the best place to start is with a pre-listing appointment.
+If you are selling a vacant home in Frisco, Plano, Allen, McKinney, Prosper, Preston Hollow, North Dallas, or another Greater Dallas community, the best place to start is with a Pre-Listing Appointment.

 There is no pressure.
-The goal is to help you understand your home’s value, preparation needs, pricing strategy, marketing plan, security considerations, and contract-to-close process.
+The goal is to help you understand your home’s value, preparation needs, pricing strategy, marketing plan, security considerations, and contract-to-close process before the property goes live.

 Posted in: Allen Real Estate, Frisco Real Estate, Home Buying, Home Selling, McKinney Real Estate, Plano Real Estate Tagged: #BaleRealEstateGroup, #FriscoRealEstate, #GaryBale, #HomeStaging, #NorthDallasRealEstate, #PlanoRealEstate, #PreListingInspection, #SellerPreparation, #SellingAVacantHome, #VacantHomeSale